ros-navigation/navigation2/nav2_bt_navigator/README.md

 ## Behavior Tree nodes

-A Behavior Tree consists of: control flow nodes, such as fallback, sequence, parallel, and decorator, as well as two execution nodes: condition and action nodes.
+A Behavior Tree consists of control flow nodes, such as fallback, sequence, parallel, and decorator, as well as two execution nodes: condition and action nodes.
 Execution nodes are the leaf nodes of the tree.
 When a leaf node is ticked, the node does some work and it returns either SUCCESS, FAILURE or RUNNING.
-The  The current Navigation2 software implements a few custom nodes, including Conditions and Actions.
+The current Navigation2 software implements a few custom nodes, including Conditions and Actions.
 The user can also define and register additional node types that can then be used in BTs and the corresponding XML descriptions.

 ## Navigation Behavior Trees